 The more you can include your children on the decision-making, the less likely they are to have trouble with the transition and experience long-term effects.

 Source: Huffington Post, “Helping Children Survive Divorce: Talking To Children About Divorce,” Joseph Nowinski, Nov.
 14, 2011

-For help mediating a divorce call Gentry Law Firm today.
+For help mediating a divorce call the trusted Marietta family attorneys at the Gentry Law Firm today.